 Corn is ready for harvest about 17 to 24 days after the first fine strands of silk appear at the top of the ears.
 Corn may ripen more quickly in hot weather and more slowly in cool weather.

-The best time to harvest corn is in the morning when it is cool and before ears are warmed by the sun.
-Picking corn during the heat of the day will result in a rapid conversion of natural sugars to starch.
+- The best time to harvest corn is in the morning when it is cool and before the ears are warmed by the sun.
+Picking corn during the heat of the day will result in the rapid conversion of natural sugars to starch.
 Pick early in the day when ears are sweetest

 More tips: How to Grow Corn.